 This post may contain affiliate links.
 Please read our disclosure policy.

-Soak up every drop of the rich Coq au Vin sauce with our delicious single serving side dishes!
-Choose from creamy mashed potatoes or fluffy white rice, and a slice of warm, freshly baked French bread, or fluffy Butter Swim Biscuits.
+Soak up every bit of the rich Coq au Vin sauce with one of these perfect single serving sides: creamy mashed potatoes, fluffy white rice, warm French bread, or buttery Butter Swim Biscuits.

 Why You’ll Love This Recipe